Feynman's inverse problem: Proofs

-\emph{Proof of Corollary \ref{increased stability}:} For $k = 1,2,...$ we have that $ \omega_{m,n}^{2k} \sim (m^2+n^2)^{3k/2}$.
+\end{proof} \begin{proof} (Proof of \cref{increased stability}) For $k = 1,2,...$ we have that $ \omega_{m,n}^{2k} \sim (m^2+n^2)^{3k/2}$.
 Assuming that the initial data is sufficiently smooth, we differentiate $\mathcal{M}$ with respect to time $k$ times and carry out the argument above to find